 - 3 cups low-sodium vegetable broth

-- Garnish ideas: fresh cilantro, lime, avocado, diced red onion, jalapeno slices, vegan sour cream, vegan shredded cheddar cheese or cilantro lime sauce
+- Garnish options: fresh cilantro, lime, avocado, diced red onion, jalapeno slices, vegan sour cream, vegan shredded cheddar cheese or cilantro lime sauce

 Instructions